 Rates and products offered may differ from state to state.
 To see the rate and offering available to you, please select the state where you bank.
 (Your privacy is important to us—see our Privacy Notice)

-Taking the time to search for the right bank or lender may mean the difference between business success and failure.
+Taking the time to search for the right bank or lender may mean the difference between borrowing success and failure.
 A commercial loan officer at your bank not only provides the short- and long-term financing your company needs, he or she is a great source for information on networking opportunities, contacts and professional advice.

 Unlike private investors or partners, a bank's commercial loan officer won't interfere in your day-to-day business operations.
 While traditional lenders do expect to be repaid, banks don't make company decisions in return for financing a new expansion initiative.
-They leave the business of business to you - the company owner.
+They leave the business of managing the business to you - the company owner.

 If your company does default on a loan, you may trash your credit history, but that banker knows your community, your industry, your market, your business, and the influential individuals who can help your business, not only survive, but thrive - even in difficult economic times.

 So, a little research on the pros and cons of using various sources of capital works for you and your business in the end, delivering better rates, better terms and no strings attached as long as you stay current on payments and pay down the loan as agreed.
 And that's a given.